-Investment Performance Measure (IPM)
+Investment Performance Measure (IPM) (measure)

-The Authority considers that the Risk Parameter is consistent with an expected return equivalent to the NZX New Zealand Government Stock Gross Return Index (after tax), plus at least 2.5% per annum, measured over rolling 10 year periods.
+To achieve an after tax return equivalent to the ANZ New Zealand Government Stock Gross Return Index (after tax) plus at least 2.5% per annum, measured over rolling 10 year periods.

-Since 2009 the Authority has also benchmarked its investment performance against a Reference Portfolio, which is a simple, passively managed, notional portfolio that could meet the Risk Parameter and the IPM by investing only in major, liquid public markets at low cost.
+Since 2009 the Authority has benchmarked its investment performance against a Reference Portfolio (RP), which is a simple, passively managed, notional portfolio that meets the Risk Parameter and could achieve the IPM by investing only in major, liquid, public markets at low cost.
+The Reference Portfolio reflects the Fund's risk and return objectives and provides a benchmark for its actual performance.
 Most of the Fund's performance is expected to be attributable to the market risk factors captured in the Reference Portfolio.
-However, the Authority believes certain alternative market exposures and active management can add value to the Fund, by improving returns and/or lowering risk, and also reflect best practice portfolio management.
-The extra cost and the potential added value are considered carefully before investing.
-The added value (net of any additional investment management fees) is measured against the Reference Portfolio.
+However, the Authority believes certain alternative market exposures and active management can add value to the Fund by improving returns and/or lowering risk, consistent with best practice portfolio management.
+The extra cost and the potential added value are considered carefully before investing and are measured against the Reference Portfolio.

-The Fund's overall performance, since October 2001 when the Authority assumed responsibility for managing the Fund, is assessed by comparing its investment return with the IPM as illustrated in Graph 1 below.
+The Fund's overall performance since October 2001, when the Authority assumed responsibility for managing the Fund, is assessed by comparing its investment return and risk with the IPM and Risk Parameter as illustrated in Graph 1 below.
 (Graph 1 is before investment management fees as data after investment management fees is not available prior to 1 July 2009).